ChrisGantous/SmallProjects/README.md

-# Creating a Windows Server 2016 VM
+# Photos for Windows Server 2016 VM
-Having set up my computer for virtualization the first thing I wanted to do was set up a VM with Windows Server 2016.
-So I created a Generation 2 VM with 4GB of RAM, 32gb of storage and Windows Server 2016 Standard Edition.
-I took screenshots during my process and will provide step by step instructions on how you can make your own.
+Here are all the photos I took while setting up and Windows Server 2016 Virtual Machine (VM).
+I will utilize these to create a step by step guide that should allow a person with any level of experience to create their own Virtual Machine.